dvreeze/try-scalameta/README.rst

 Below it is described how such a setup can be achieved (although we would rarely need this).
-It is assumed that Scala 2.13 is used, both in the code base against which the metac tool is run and in the scalac and metac tools themselves (obviously).
+It is assumed that Scala 2.13 is used, both in the code base against which the metac tool is run and in the scalac and metac tools themselves.
 The idea is to generate the "options" and "sources" files, and then run metac using those 2 files.
 Let's assume the code base corresponds to artifact ``eu.cdevreeze.tqa:tqa_2.13:0.13.0``, and that Coursier has been installed (like scalac for Scala 2.13 and metac).
 The needed steps are: